-For each indicator with sufficient historical data, we calculated a linear trendline, also known as a line of best fit, based on the most recent five years of historical data (Box I).7 We extended this trendline out to the near-term target and compared this projected value to the indicator's target for that same year.
-Doing so enabled us to assess whether or not recent progress made toward the target is on track.
+For "S-curve unlikely" indicators with sufficient historical data, we calculate a linear trendline based on the most recent five years of data.10 In some cases, most notably in the forests and land systems, we calculate a linear trendline based on the most recent 10 years of data to account for natural interannual variability, where possible.11 We then extend this trendline out to the near-term target and compare this projected value to the indicator's target for that same year.
+Doing so enables us to assess whether or not recent progress made toward the target is on track.

-Next, we calculated an "acceleration factor" for each indicator by dividing the average annual rate of change needed to achieve the indicator's near-term target8 by the average annual rate of change derived from the historical five-year trendline.
+Next, we calculate an "acceleration factor" for each indicator with sufficient historical data by dividing the average annual rate of change needed to achieve the indicator's near-term target12 by the average annual rate of change derived from the historical five-year (or ten-year) trendline.
+For example, over the past five years, if an indicator has fallen on average by 5 units per year, but it needs to fall by 40 units on average every year until 2030; 40 units divided by 5 units equals an acceleration factor of eight times.
 These acceleration factors quantify the gap in global action between current efforts and the targets.
-They indicate whether recent historical rates of change need to increase by twofold, tenfold, or twentyfold, for example, to meet near-term targets.9 We then used these acceleration factors to assign our indicators one of five categories of progress:
+They indicate whether recent historical rates of change need to increase by twofold, fivefold, or tenfold, for example, to meet near-term targets.13 We then use these acceleration factors to assign our indicators one of six categories of progress:

-- On track.
+Right Direction, On Track.
 The recent historical rate of change is equal to or above the rate of change needed.
 Indicators with acceleration factors between 0 and 1 fall under this status.
-However, we do not present these acceleration factors, since the indicators are on track. - !
-Off track.
+However, we do not present these acceleration factors, since the indicators are on track.

+Right Direction, Off Track.
 The historical rate of change is heading in the right direction at a promising yet insufficient pace.
-Indicators with acceleration factors between 1 and 2 fall under this status. - Well off track.
+Extending the historical linear trendline would get the indicators more than halfway to their near-term targets.
+Indicators with acceleration factors between 1 and 2 fall under this status.

+Right Direction, Well Off Track.
 The historical rate of change is heading in the right direction but well below the pace required to achieve the 2030 target.
-Indicators with acceleration factors of greater than or equal to 2 fall under this status, meaning that they need to more than double their pace to be on track. - Wrong direction.
+Extending the historical linear trendline would get them less than halfway to their near-term targets.
+Indicators with acceleration factors of greater than or equal to 2 fall under this status, meaning that they need to more than double their pace to be on track.

+Right Direction, No Target.
+The historical rate of change is heading the right direction, but we do not have a specific target to evaluate whether it is on track, off track, or well off track.

+Wrong Direction.
 The historical rate of change is heading in the wrong direction entirely.
 Indicators with negative acceleration factors fall under this status.
-However, we do not present acceleration factors for these indicators as a reversal in the current trend is needed, rather than an acceleration of recent change. - Cannot calculate.
-Limited historical data or a lack of a target made it impossible to estimate the historical rate of change relative to the required action.
+However, we do not present acceleration factors for these indicators, as a reversal in the current trend is needed, rather than an acceleration of recent change.

+Insufficient Data.
+Limited historical data make it impossible to estimate the historical rate of change relative to the required action.

-Note that we calculated acceleration factors and assessed progress needed to reach only the near-term (e.g., 2030) targets, not the long-term (e.g., 2050) targets for the indicators that have them.
+Note that we calculate acceleration factors and assess progress needed to reach only the nearterm (e.g., 2030) targets, not the long-term (e.g., 2050 targets) for the indicators that have them.
+We note any deviations in our methods of calculating acceleration factors in the indicator tooltip (e.g. the removal of the 2020 value from the calculation due to the COVID-19 pandemic, as described in Box I).